 HDPE Material Properties

 No analog in Caesar II.
 The database contains all data needed for the HDPE piping analysis.
-Just select material and then work like it’s a steel piping.
+Just select the material and then work like it’s steel piping.
 See Video about the HDPE piping analysis.

 Different temperatures, pressures, etc. (see “L” button) can be different in different operation modes.
 Pipe uniform weight can be calculated depending on material density.
 Weld quality factors W got from the database automatically.